hyperspy/hyperspy/doc/user_guide/tools.rst

 Below we briefly introduce some of the most commonly used tools (methods).
 For more details about a particular method click on its name.
-For a detailed list of all the methods available see the :py:class:`~.signal_base.BaseSignal` documentation.
+For a detailed list of all the methods available see the :py:class:`~.signal.BaseSignal` documentation.

 The methods of this section are available to all the signals.
 In other chapters methods that are only available in specialized